SyncfusionExamples/getting-started-with-the-vue-rating-component/README.md

 # Getting Started with the Vue Rating Component

-A quick start Vue project that shows how to get started with the Rating component.
-This project includes a code snippet to create a new vue application and add syncfusion vue rating component to it.
-It also includes a code snippet to customize the component using its key features, and display custom icons.
+A quick start Vue project that shows how to get started with the Vue Rating component from Syncfusion.
+This project includes a code snippet to create and customize the Vue Rating component.
+It also includes a code snippet to customize using its other key features, and display custom icons.

 Refer to the following documentation to learn about the Vue Rating component: https://ej2.syncfusion.com/vue/documentation/rating/vue-3-getting-started